 While the guidance released by the Office of Management and Budget (OMB) lists specific topics to be included in the learning agenda, as shown in the box to the right, it also emphasizes agencies' flexibility in designing and structuring their learning agendas (e.g., adding a new section).
-This toolkit section includes a sample learning agenda question aligned to a strategic goal and a template that categorizes questions by focus area.
+This section of the guide includes a sample learning agenda question aligned to a strategic goal and a template that categorizes questions by focus area.